 Cultural / Community Specific Impact and Resources

 Sexual and domestic violence can happen regardless of where we live, who we are, who we love, where we come from, what our economic status is, what language we speak, or what our citizenship status is.
-This page explores how cultural and social factors create additional challenges for some people who experience sexual or domestic violence and what we can do to help improve access to culturally specific responses, services, and resources.
+This page explores how cultural and social factors create additional challenges because of historical oppressions and trauma and what we can do to help improve access to culturally specific responses, services, and resources.

 Sexual and domestic violence occurs in 25-33% of lesbian, gay and bisexual relationships – approximately the same rate as in heterosexual relationships.
 The prevalence of abuse for people who identify as transgender or intersex and for LGBQ/T people of color is likely much higher given their additional vulnerabilities as members of communities that historically have been marginalized and oppressed.
 In addition to the sexual and domestic violence that occurs within relationships, the LGBQ/T community is often the target of all forms of violence – from sexual violence to murder – by others because of their sexual and gender identity or gender expression.